snow-developments/nova-wren/wren.novaextension/README.md

 🎈 Whether your extension covers the entirety of a language's syntax or a subset, it can be helpful to describe that for users:
 -->

-Wren currently supports the following features of Wren:
+This extension currently supports the following features of Wren:

+- Syntax (Work in progress)
+- Completions for:
+	- Keywords
+	- Built-In Classes
+	  - Bool
-- Lorem
+	  - Class
-- Ipsum
+	  - Fiber
-- Dolor
+	  - Fn

-⚠️ Support for:

-- Sit
+	  - System
-- Amet
+	  - etc.

-is planned for a future update.
+> ⚠️ Full support for Wren's Syntax and Class member completions is planned for a future update.